 The Trustees' primary focus is on the actuarial return targets for each Fund required to meet the benefit objectives.
-Dalhousie University's two pension funds have met and exceeded their respective return targets over the last 22 years since the plan last enjoyed a strong surplus position.
-The PTF annualized return net of expenses was 8.01% as compared to its actuarial target of 6.75%, while the RTF achieved 7.68% versus its actuarial target of 5.05%.
+Dalhousie University's two pension funds have met and exceeded their respective return targets over the last 24 years since the plan last enjoyed a strong surplus position.
+The PTF annualized return net of expenses was 7.97% as compared to its actuarial target of 6.68%, while the RTF achieved 7.58% versus its hurdle target of 5.05%.
+However, contribution holidays and benefit enhancements from the 1996 Pension Surplus Use Agreement as well as increases in mortality assumptions have left the Plan in a deficit position.

 The Plan applies interest in determining a number of benefits and accumulations.
-When determining the interest to be credited on contributions made to the PTF, new Nova Scotia pension legislation requires the interest crediting rate for the PTF to be based on a 12-month averaging period.
-The interest crediting rate was amended mid-year going from the PTF's net return to the average yield of 5-year personal fixed term chartered bank deposit rates.
-For the transition year, the PTF rate effective October 1, 2016 is 1.22%.
-The RTF crediting rate continues to be based on a threeyear annualized rate.
-The RTF rate effective January 1, 2018 is 6.328%.
+When determining the interest to be credited on contributions made to the PTF, Nova Scotia pension legislation requires the interest crediting rate for the PTF to be based on a 12-month averaging period.
+The PTF crediting rate is 1.05% as of June 30, 2019.
+The RTF crediting rate continues to be based on a three-year annualized rate.
+The RTF rate effective January 1, 2020 is 7.55%.